Ien001/non-random-initialization-for-DFL-CNN/README.md

 Thanks for @songdejia's work in reimplementing DFL-CNN, I cannot do this without his/her pervious contribution!

-If you have any question, plz tell me through issue.
+If you have any question, plz tell me through issue.☺️

 Best,
 Ian